At Eagle Creek Academy, all students study Spanish.

 First Grade: La Noche de Brujas

-As we are celebrating Halloween, first grade students learn Day of the Dead vocabulary in Spanish.
+As we celebrate Halloween, first grade students learn Day of the Dead vocabulary in Spanish.

 Kindergarten: How Do You Feel?